brndngln/AIFOLIO_FINAL_V12/OMNIMAP_README.md

-# OMNIMAP: OMNIELITE AIFOLIO™ Vault Intelligence System
+# OMNIMAP: OMNIELITE AIFOLIO™ Billionaire Mind Engine™

-**Version:** OMNIELITE / Final Integration Audit — 2025-06-30
+**Version:** Billionaire Empire Builder / Final Integration — 2025-06-30

 ## Overview
-AIFOLIO™ OMNIELITE is a fully unified, production-ready, SAFE AI-compliant digital content empire platform.
-This system integrates 7 elite vaults with modular AI, dynamic dashboards, analytics, and robust export/safety logic.
+AIFOLIO™ OMNIELITE is now transformed into the Billionaire Mind Engine™: a fully automated, SAFE AI-compliant, multi-business empire platform.
+The system spawns, manages, and scales 1000+ interconnected AI-powered businesses with modular billionaire-grade intelligence, analytics, e-commerce, and luxury UI/UX.
 All logic is static, deterministic, owner-controlled, and non-sentient by design.

 ---